How to Spend a Weekend in Vegas for Almost Nothing

 I went to college in California and graduate school in Arizona, so over the years I've taken my fair share of weekend Vegas trips on a student's budget.
 You don't have to gamble away your home to get a free room, here are my tips for how to save money in Las Vegas!

 You have two choices: fly or drive.
-The closest Amtrak station is in Kingman, Arizona, and you'll have to take an additional 3 hour and 20 minute bus ride from the train to finally make it into Vegas.
-If you're within about a 5-hour drive from Las Vegas (think Los Angeles, San Diego, or Phoenix) and you have a big group you can cram into your car, driving is the most economical option.
-If you drive, you can bring your own provisions which will save you big time on overpriced liquor that's sold at stores near the strip.
+The closest Amtrak station is in Kingman, Arizona, and you'll have to take an additional three hour and 20 minute bus ride from the train to finally make it into Vegas.
+If you're within about a five-hour drive from Las Vegas (think Los Angeles, San Diego, or Phoenix) and you have a big group you can cram into your car, driving is the most economical option.
+If you drive, you can bring your own provisions which will save you big time on the overpriced liquor that's sold at stores near the Strip.
 Of course, driving takes a lot more effort than flying, and the threat of traffic always looms over your trip home.

 This is my favorite subject of all.
 Since most of my Las Vegas trips have been one or two-night excursions, I've developed a few tools that I like to use to find the cheapest room possible.
 There are several ways to do this: blind-buy websites, points, and directly with the hotel.